SAP-archive/teched2021-ANA260/exercises/Section 3 - Geo Maps, Thresholds, and Variance/README.md

 ## Summary

-**You have completed the entire Linked Analysis and Input Controls section!**
+**You have completed the entire Geo Maps, Thresholds, and Variances section!**

 **You are now able to:**
+- Create Geo Visualization
-- Create page filters and apply them to a subset of widgets only
+- Create Bubble and Choropleth layers and drill down a geographical hierarchy
+- Use recommended comparison to quickly add variances to a chart
+- Add reference lines and sort a chart
-- Add a measure and dimension input control to dynamically change the context of your data visualization
+- Add a threshold to a table
-- Set up linked analysis to drive filters via widget interaction